 You can also peel your potatoes if you’re not a fan of the skin.
 This is what used to terrify me in my younger years, so I just got used to the skin.

 You can even use it to peel fruit!
 Though if you do, you’ll miss out on the nutrients the skin holds.

 Like most blade tools in the kitchen, the more you spend on the product the better your results will be from the blade.
-I wouldn’t suggest going crazy with this purchase though.
-A good $5-$8 peeler will do the trick!
+See my recommendation below!

 Can I Be Open With You?